 When multiple elements are selected, you can use the tools in the Arrange group to align, distribute, group, and reorder them.

 To align elements, select the elements, click the Align drop-down menu on the Format tab, and select a type of arrangement.
 You can align or distribute the elements vertically or horizontally.
-Elements are aligned to the edge of the farthest element in the chosen direction by default.
-For example, if you choose Align to Top , the top edges of the selected elements are aligned to the topmost element on the page.
+Elements are aligned to the edge of first selected element by default.
 Check Align to Page from the drop-down menu to align the selected element to the edge of the page.
 For example, if you choose Align to Top while Align to Page is turned on, the top edges of all selected elements are aligned to the top of the page.

 To distribute elements, click the Distribute drop-down menu and choose from the following options: